albias1996/DQN_project/README.md

 # DQN_project
-CS-456 project :  Deep Q-Learning for Epidemic Mitigation
+Project :  Deep Q-Learning for Epidemic Mitigation

+This project was done in the scope of the course CS-456: Artificial neural networks during the spring semester 2023.